-The first point of contact would be the Head of Additional Support/SENCo who will meet with the student and parents/guardians to discuss the individual needs, background history, support accessed at school, previous access arrangements etc. and, with consent, the child will then be allocated to an Additional Support Tutor, who is part of the ALS team.
+The first point of contact would be the Head of Additional Support/SENCo who will invite families into college to either meet with the SENCo or an Additional Support Tutor.

+The aim of the meeting will be to complete an initial support interview whereby discussions will take place to establish the individual needs of the young person, background history, support accessed at school, previous access arrangements etc. and, with consent, the young person will then be allocated to that named Additional Support Tutor, who is part of the ALS team.

-The Additional Support Tutor (AST) will arrange a mutually convenient time to meet with the student to explain the support which can be provided, to gain further information about their individual support needs and to establish and confirm a tailored support package.
-The information gained from both the meeting with SENCo and AST will then be collated and shared with relevant staff, such as their Personal Achievement Tutor (PAT), subject tutors and the exams team, in the form of an Additional Learning Support plan.
-An ALS plan will outline Named staff will receive relevant background information, a history of need, detailed information on individual difficulties, support recommendations for in-class tutor support or Additional Support Assistant (if appropriate) and the frequency of any regular support accessed.
+The Additional Support Tutor (AST), with support from parents, will establish and confirm a tailored support package for the young person.
+The information gained from both the meeting with SENCo and AST will then be collated and shared with relevant staff via Cedar.
+Information shared with staff will include the name of the allocated Additional Support Tutor, a summary of need, relevant background information, implications for teaching and learning, support recommendations for Additional Support Assistants (if appropriate), access arrangements, medical conditions and the frequency of any regular additional learning support accessed.

-3. How will I know how the school will support my child?
+3. How will I know how the college will support my child?